firozkhan18/SpringBoot/README.md

 ### 17. How to use thyme leaf?

-​​To use Thymeleaf in a Spring Boot application you should include the thymeleaf-spring-boot-starter dependency in your project.
+​​To use Thymeleaf in a Spring Boot application you should include the **thymeleaf-spring-boot-starter** dependency in your project.

 ### 18. How do you connect Spring Boot to the database using JPA?

-To connect Spring Boot to a database using JPA, configure the JPA properties in the application.properties or application.yml file.
+To connect Spring Boot to a database using JPA, configure the JPA properties in the **application.properties** or **application.yml** file.

 ### 19. How to connect the Spring Boot application to a database using JDBC?

-To connect the Spring Boot to a database using JDBC, configure the JDBC properties in the application.properties or application.yml file.
+To connect the Spring Boot to a database using JDBC, configure the JDBC properties in the **application.properties** or **application.yml** file.

 ### 20. What is @RestController annotation in Spring Boot?

-@RestController is a Spring Boot annotation used to create RESTful web services.
+**@RestController** is a Spring Boot annotation used to create RESTful web services.

 ### 21. What is @RequestMapping annotation in Spring Boot?

-@RequestMapping is a Spring Boot annotation used to map a URL request to a controller method.
+**@RequestMapping** is a Spring Boot annotation used to map a URL request to a controller method.

 ### 22. How do you create a Spring Boot application using Spring Starter Project Wizard?

 Follow the steps mentioned below to create a Spring Boot application using the Spring Starter Project Wizard, you need to follow these steps:

-Open your preferred IDE and select the "New Project" option.
+- Open your preferred IDE and select the "New Project" option.
-Next choose the "Spring Initializr" or "Spring Starter Project" option.
+- Next choose the "Spring Initializr" or "Spring Starter Project" option.
-Fill in the required project information, such as project name, description, and dependencies.
+- Fill in the required project information, such as project name, description, and dependencies.
-Click on "Generate" to create the project structure and download the necessary dependencies.
+- Click on "Generate" to create the project structure and download the necessary dependencies.
-Start coding your application logic.
+- Start coding your application logic.

 ### 23. Spring Vs Spring Boot?

 Spring is a framework that provides various modules for building enterprise-level applications.

 Spring Boot is a framework that simplifies Spring development by providing a pre-configured environment that enables developers to focus on building the application logic.

-Top Spring Boot Interview Questions for Experienced Developers The spring boot interview questions for experienced developers deal with the concepts in greater depth and are meant to test the working knowledge of the candidates.

 ### 24. What annotations are used to create an Interceptor?